A Brief History of the Marque

 In 1979, after discussions with a German fellow, the engine was enlarged to 175cc using the MFM engine as a basis and a modified 125cc Sachs barrel, bringing displacement to 174cc.
 Fantic had recently released their Model 200, of 156cc, so for marketing purposes the new Panda was named the 220.
 Both machines were presented at the 1979 Milan Show, the 220 distinguished by an all-black engine, and in 1980 an example went to Germany for evaluation.
 A German magazine praised the machine overall, but the engine was found wanting.

-Seigfried Shulbe, the German with whom Allesio had been collaborating, and another German enthusiast who worked with Sachs made a number of modifications to the machine with very positive results, and by 1981 affirmative reviews began to appear in the German press.
+Seigfried Shulbe, the German with whom Allesio had been collaborating, along with another German enthusiast who worked with Sachs, made a number of modifications to the machine with very positive results, and by 1981 affirmative reviews began to appear in the German press.

 The West German importer of the Centromoto Panda was located in Bad Sooden-Allendorf on the border of East Germany.